olivergoetze/validify/README.md

-lxmlschemavalidator is a lxml-based validator for assessing the structure of an xml tree, seeking to cover a good portion of the XML Schema 1.1 Definition.
+validify is a rule-based validator for assessing the structure of an xml tree, built on top of the lxml library.
+It currently covers a subset of the XML Schema 1.1 Definition.